-Also, you can contact FINRA at 1-800-289-9999 or visit its website, www.finra.org.
-Keep in mind, however, that FINRA does not report certain types of information that may be available through the Commission's Securities Division.
+To obtain a CRD/IARD report, you can contact FINRA by telephone, 1-800-289-9999 or visit its website, www.finra.org.
+Keep in mind, however, that FINRA does not report certain types of information such as disciplinary action on unregistered individuals and companies.
+To gain this type of information, contact the Investigator on Duty at the Commission's Securities Division by telephone, 602-542-0662 or by email, SecuritiesDiv@azcc.gov.